 Our Chiropractors in use treatment involves manual therapy, including realignment of the spine, other joints, and soft tissues; treatment also includes exercises and health and lifestyle counseling.
-Chiropractic treatment in intended to solve spine, other joint problems and pain that results from falls, accidents, stress, tensions, and overexertion while limiting or completely eliminating the need for, surgery and hospital stays.
-If you are experiencing stiffness, pain, spasm, decreased range of motion, headache, numbness, tingling or any combination of these symptoms then you most likely are suffering from a chiropractic issue and you need to call our office in for an appointment.
+Chiropractic treatment in intended to relieve serious complications If you are experiencing stiffness, pain, spasm, decreased range of motion, headache, numbness, tingling or any combination of these symptoms then you most likely are suffering from a chiropractic problem and you should call our office in for an appointment.

-I was taken to the emergency room they took an x-ray of my back, I had some hairline fractures on my tailbone and some of my discs had shifted out of place.
-The doctor suggested surgery to fix some of the problems it was either that or pain killers while it healed.
+I was taken to the emergency room and took an x-ray of my back, I had some hairline fractures on my tailbone and some of my discs had shifted out of place.
+The doctor suggested a dangerous sergical procedure to fix some of the issues it was either that or pain medicine while it healed.

-The thought of surgery made me remember my uncle.
+The thought of surgery had me thinking about my uncle.
 He had back problems and had undergone alot of back surgeries.
 He lived from walker to wheelchair for many years.
-It was a painful thought.
-I had a cane to help me walk, I felt like an old person and I was only 34!
-It went on like this for two months.
-I couldn't take it anymore.
-I figured surgery had to be better than this.
+It was a scary thought.
+I had a cane to help me walk, I felt like an old man and I was only 34!
+It went on like this for a couple of months.
+I couldn't take it any longer.
+I figured surgery had to be easier than this.
 I signed up to get my first surgery, and the memory of my uncle kept playing in my head.
 I don't want to be like that.

-I was frustrated to the point of tears one night after not being able to move without horrible pains shooting down my leg while I layed there.
+I was frustrated to the point of tears one night after not being able to move without terrible pain shooting down my leg while I layed there.
 The thought of having to live like this for the rest of my life was overwhelming.
-A whole bottle of pain killers started to look like an option, I prayed for something better.
+A whole bottle of pain killers was looking like an option, I prayed for anything else.